 Weather For Turkey In December

-For instance, if you enjoy skiing, then head to Uludag near the city of Bursa.
-This is a high quality ski resort, and you’ll see plenty of the white stuff at this time of year.
+For instance, if you enjoy winter sports like skiing, then head to Uludag near the city of Bursa.
+This is a high-quality ski resort, and you’ll see plenty of the white stuff at this time of year.
 Very festive!
 However, you’ll need warm clothes as it dips well below freezing during the night.

 If skiing isn’t what you’re looking for, there are countless other spots to visit in December.
-Istanbul is always popular during winter; if you do get snow, it’s a truly magical picture.
+Istanbul is always popular during the winter season; if you do get snow, it’s a truly magical picture.

 However, it’s less likely than in January.
 You will see grey and cold, but it’s the ideal time to explore because cooler temperatures make everything so much easier – exploring Istanbul in the summer when it’s hot is NOT fun.